cea-hpc/mpc/doc/src/faq.rst

     This option enable debug mode for *autopriv*, *libfabric* & MPC.
 Debug only implies debug symbols a specific options has been made to enable debug 'messages'.

 .. note::
-    When privatisation is enabled (=default) a patched debugger is provided to make user-level threads available through GDB.
+    When privatisation is enabled (with ``--thread-based``) a patched debugger is provided to make user-level threads available through GDB.
 To install it, please use the ``--enable-gdb`` option (experimental).

 To avoid re-running the whole ``installmpc`` script, MPC provides a set of options to be given to the ``reconfigure`` script: